OhioBWC - Basics: (Policy library) - File

 a.
 Approved grant application budget page;

-i. the invoice demonstrates that the approved equipment purchases were made, and
+i.
+Proof the approved equipment purchases were made, and

-ii. a description of the equipment including the make, model, color, and serial number of the equipment when applicable;
+ii.
+A description of the equipment, including the make, model, and serial number of the equipment and if applicable, color;

 c.
 Proof of employer matching payment; and

 d.
-Copies of all bank cleared checks or online bank statements that demonstrate the employer paid in full all invoices associated with the equipment.
+Copies of all bank-cleared checks or online bank statements that demonstrate the employer has paid all invoices associated with the equipment in full.

 i.
 Check copies must include the front and back of the check.

 ii.
-These checks or online bank statements must include all BWC and employer matching contributions.
+Checks or online bank statements must include all BWC and employer matching contributions.

-5. BWC will reconcile the employer’s grant application and budget to the expenditure documentation.
-If there is any discrepancy in the information provided, BWC may request additional documentation to complete the reconciliation.
+5. BWC will reconcile the employer’s grant application and budget with the expenditure documentation.
+If any discrepancies are identified in the information provided, BWC may request additional documentation to complete the reconciliation.

 6. The employer must reimburse BWC for all unused funds.
-Any unused portion of the grant will be billed to the employer.
+Any unspent portion of the grant will be billed to the employer.
 Failure to pay may result in administrative, civil, or criminal penalties.

-7. The employer must use the grant funds in the intended manner.
+7. The employer must use the grant funds in the intended purpose.
 The employer may face administrative, civil, or criminal penalties should the funds be misappropriated.

-8. The employer must request prior approval from BWC, if the employer makes any changes to the equipment during implementation.
-The request must be in writing as an addendum to the application.
-The employer must provide BWC an amended budget and itemized expense report.
+8. The employer must request prior approval from BWC if the employer makes any changes to the equipment during implementation.
+The request must be made in writing as an addendum to the application.
+The employer must submit an amended budget and itemized expense report to BWC.

-9. The employer must contact the BWC representative to observe the equipment and complete a Post Report and Post Assessments.
-The make, model, color, and serial number of the equipment will be verified and entered in the BWC database.
+9. Twenty-five percent (25%) of the employers will be randomly selected and contacted by the BWC representative to observe the equipment and complete a post-assessment and post-report.
+The make, model, and serial number of the equipment and if applicable, color, will be entered and verified in the Ohio BWC Grant & Program Management Portal.

 F. Operation of program.